pierretallotte/ctf-writeups/htb-squashed/README.md

 Nmap done: 1 IP address (1 host up) scanned in 7.81 seconds
 ```
 ### Web server
 There is a web server running on port 80 with Apache 2.4.41.
 It is a static website presenting Built Better company and services.
-There is a login button on the home page but it redirects to nothing.
+There is a login button on the home page, but it redirects to nothing.
 Let's look for any hidden pages and directories:
 ```
 $ffuf -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-big.txt:FUZZ -u http://10.129.11.93/FUZZ -ic -v